JayanthT7/AzureResourcesProjectB/README.md

-# AzureResourcesProjectB
+# JayanthAzAssignment

-Azure resources projects
+assignment from Jayanth Bosch